 In addition, in 2018 we are piloting a tiered pricing approach based on your household size and income level.
 You will see this pricing implemented in all of our Fall 2018 courses.
 We hope to extend this pricing to all courses in Fall 2019.

 - Why are the courses so expensive?
 Do you offer any financial aid or scholarships?

 - Previous participants have reported that the value they received from the course was more than worth the price.
 In some cases, the course material has paid for itself in terms of mistakes avoided or innovations learned.
 These courses are one of the rare examples of a farmer training program running solely on registration revenue, with no ongoing grant support.
-We operate the courses on the slimmest possible margin so that we can keep the fees low.
-We do realize that not everyone feels they can afford the price of our courses, but we just do not have the staff or financial capacity to offer scholarships at this time.
+We operate the courses on the slimmest possible margin so that we can keep the fees low, and we are now piloting a tiered pricing approach based on student household size and income level, with the intention of making our courses more accessible for lower-income participants.
+We do realize that not everyone feels they can afford the price of our courses, but we do not have the capacity to offer scholarships at this time.

 - I live (and plan to farm) outside NYS.
 Are your courses appropriate for me?

 - Most of our courses are appropriate for a wide geographic range of participants.
 Please read the Target Audience section in the Course Description for each course you’re interested in.
 If the course is relevant only to participants in a particular state or region, it will be listed there.

 - What are the online courses like?
 What can I expect?